Is Life A Series of Important Events or Processes?

 Is Birth An Important Event or Part of A Life Process?

 Birth.
 Most folks think of birth as both an event and the beginning of a process, life.
 But is it really the beginning?
 Does it begin as a fetus or an embryo?
-What about conception, is that the beginning of life?
-Is it possible “life” starts before conception, as a thought-form or energetic synthesis?
+What about conception?
+Is that the beginning of life?
+Is it possible that “life” starts before conception as a thought form or energetic synthesis?
 When does life begin or the birth of a being?
-If a couple knows they are going to have a baby years before they conceive, is that the birth of a child, or a beginning to its life?
-Are these just parts of a process we construct as events; life, birth and life?
+If a couple knows they are going to have a baby years before they conceive, is that the birth of a child or the beginning of its life?
+Are these just parts of a process we construct as events: life, birth, and life?

 Is Death An Important Event or Part of A Life Process?

-Death, a subject few enjoy speaking about or exploring.
-When does the event we term as death occur?
-Is it the moment the hearts stops beating or blood is filling the brain?
-Can it be the exact second a being; human, animal or plant, “knows” it is going to die.
-What about the man or woman who has had enough of life and wants to die, is that when death occurs on some level?
-Could it be when The Soul however, you define The Soul, leaves the body?
-If an person chooses to “stop living life”, is that when death begins?
+Death is a subject few enjoy speaking about or exploring.
+When does the event we term death occur?
+Is it the moment the heart stops beating, or blood is filling the brain?
+Can it be the exact second a being, human, animal, or plant, “knows” it is going to die?
+What about the man or woman who has had enough of life and wants to die?
+Is that when death occurs on some level?
+Could it be when The Soul, however you define The Soul, leaves the body?
+If a person chooses to “stop living life”, is that when death begins?

 “But she wasn’t around, and that’s the thing when your parents die, you feel like instead of going in to every fight with backup, you are going into every fight alone.”
 Mitch Albom

-Divorce and graduation are more obvious they are part of a process and less of an actual event, but we do celebrate them as events.
-Now that we have explored various “events” and how they are part of a process, I invite you to continue with me as we visit with our need for creating events to mark major life-cycles and transitions.
+Divorce and graduation are more obvious; they are part of a process and less of an actual event, but we celebrate them as events.
+Now that we have explored various “events” and how they are part of a process, I invite you to continue with me as we visit, with our need to create events to mark major life cycles and transitions.

-My experience has demonstrated repeatedly how important celebrating life events and cycles with those who have witnessed or participated in our important moments.
-Each culture has their own distinct way of celebrating these changes, but the need is common, almost universal.
-How we celebrate a boy becoming a man or a girl becoming a woman is differently expressed culturally, but still is part of our social life and acknowledges the transition from childhood to adulthood, or at least the next stage in our maturity.
-We celebrate marriage and weddings as humans, but not every culture resembles the way us Americans do in the 21st century.
-It is not that long ago that the Bride’s mother was the primary planner for the wedding.
+My experience has repeatedly demonstrated how important celebrating life events and cycles are with those who have witnessed or participated in our important moments.
+Each culture has its distinct way of celebrating these changes, but the need is common, almost universal.
+How we celebrate a boy becoming a man or a girl becoming a woman is differently expressed culturally.
+However, it still is part of our social life and acknowledges the transition from childhood to adulthood or at least the next stage in our maturity.
+We celebrate marriage and weddings as humans, but not every culture resembles the way we Americans do in the 21st century.
+It was not that long ago that the bride’s mother was the primary planner for the wedding.
 Today, couples typically plan their wedding themselves and often add some personal or familial touches to their wedding.
-This does not even account for the various religious influences on major of events like marriage, birth and death.
+This does not even account for the various religious influences on major events like marriage, birth, and death.
 One culture may celebrate an individual’s life at death, while the next cultural group is somber and subdued.
-One religion may bury dead members in the ground and has a service at the gravesite; another may have friends and family sit and grieve with them for three to seven days continuously.
-The critical part is the need to mark these processes collectively with joy, solace, sorrow or celebration.
+One religion may bury dead members in the ground and have a service at the gravesite; another may have friends and family sit and grieve with them for three to seven days continuously.
+The critical part is the need to mark these processes collectively with joy, solace, sorrow, or celebration.
 There are no wrong or right ways to perform these rites, but we need to acknowledge them and give them whatever they need for and from us.

 “If we are alone, we become more alone.
 Life is strange” Paulo Coelho

 I was speaking with a Reiki student today who was informed Friday that her mother has breast cancer.
 My heart went out to her and still does.
-I too experienced a mother with breast cancer.
-Mine was diagnosed when I was age twelve and lived till I was in my forties!
+I, too, experienced a mother with breast cancer.
+Mine was diagnosed when I was age twelve, and she lived till I was in my forties!
 I often feared I was going to lose her, but she just kept fighting, neither cancer nor her death were an event, they were both a process.
 After my Mom died, me and some members of my family had a nice, small dinner together.
 I felt very supported and cared for.
 I am grateful for that simple meal and the company that was present.
-The end of that meal did not mark the end of my grieving of my mother’s death, in fact, I am not even sure it had yet begun at that point.
-Grieving is a process and one that has its own pace and means of expressing itself.
-For the first year after her death, almost every Wednesday I would miss her.
+The end of that meal did not mark the end of my grieving for my mother’s death; in fact, I am not even sure it had yet begun at that point.
+Grieving is a process that has its own pace and means of expressing itself.
+For the first year after her death, almost every Wednesday, I would miss her.
 We had a running Wednesday night “phone date”.
-In the years that followed, I would miss her most before and after an experience that seemed to be of great importance like moving to teach English in South Korea, returning to the states after hiking through Mongolia and meeting the amazing woman who is my life partner!
-Each time it stings less, but the sudden realization that I cannot call her on the phone startles me to this day.
+In the years that followed, I would miss her most before and after an experience that seemed to be of great importance, like moving to teach English in South Korea, returning to the States after hiking through Mongolia, and meeting the amazing woman who is my life partner!
+Each time, it stings less, but the sudden realization that I cannot call her on the phone startles me to this day.
 I am grateful for the friends and family that have been with me through this process and continue to do so.
 We all need folks to support and guide us.

-As a man, sometimes I forget that is takes more strength and courage to allow help or ask for it, than it does to refuse and deny it.
+As a man, sometimes I forget that it takes more strength and courage to allow help or ask for it than to refuse and deny it.
 Many of us men are raised to act like we need nothing and can do it all ourselves.
-Many woman struggle with asking for help for different reasons, but we all know we can’t do this process we call life alone, nor should we.
+Many women struggle with asking for help for different reasons, but we all know we can’t do this process we call life alone, nor should we.
 Life is meant to be shared and experienced together.
-Why chose to do it alone?
+Why choose to do it alone?

 In your life, are you celebrating important events or important moments within a larger process?